Updated October 2017

 One of the widest openings in our test, the Compact EXP was easy to fill and clean.

-The ease of cleaning coincides well with the effort required to fill up the pack.
+The ease of cleaning coincides with the effort required to fill up the pack.
 We found that the quicker the access to the bladder itself, the easier the cleaning process was.
-Beyond that, the wider the bladder opened, the easier it was to clean.
-Our testers also found that the quicker and easier it was to clean their system out, the more likely they were to actually do it.
-With the exception of the TETON Sports Trailrunner 2.0
+Beyond that, the more extensive the bladder opened, the easier it was to clean.
+Our testers also found that the quicker and easier it was to clean their system out, the more likely they were to do it.
+Except for the TETON Sports Trailrunner 2.0

 , our collection of test packs was easier to clean than ever.